Gas Regulator Pressure: LPG Regulator – LPG Gas Fittings and Connections

 Please remember that all gas installations must be carried out by a licensed local gas fitter.

-They are experts at installing the gas fittings and LPG gas pressure regulator and checking the gas regulator pressure, for safe operation.
+They are experts at installing the LPG gas fittings and connections (LPG gas fittings) and low pressure LPG gas regulator (LPG regulator) and checking the LPG gas regulator pressure, for safe operation.

 Give us a call on 131 161 if you need help finding a local gas fitter nearby.